Riven-Spell/SW-S49/README.md

 Place in `Weiss Schwarz_Data/StreamingAssets/Cards/Star Wars`

-Currently incomplete, features only TD cards and 121-125.
+Currently incomplete, features all of S49, but not SE39.
+Testing is incomplete.